Support for Heritage Professionals

 HER Audit Programme

-Working to a specification that we provide, you will produce a report covering every aspect of the working HER including the following:
+Working to a HER Audit Specification, together we will produce a report covering nationally-agreed requirements for HERs including the following:

 We will then work with you to identify actions that will help develop and enhance your service, and to plan your future progress.

-If you are interested in joining the HER Audit programme, or have any queries about the work of the programme, please contact us.
+If you are interested in joining the HER Audit Programme, or have any other queries about the work of the programme, please contact us.

 We have also commissioned a project to develop a method for HERs to measure progress against achieving their goals and those of their parent authority.
 You can see the report on this draft HER Outcomes Related Framework, which requires further work at this stage.